bryanwong8/react-pokedex-workshop/steps/Step-6.md

 import * as React from 'react';
 import { Layout, Modal } from 'antd';
 import { calculateStatTotal, uppercaseWord } from 'helper/shared';
-import { getBackgroundType, getPokemonImage } from 'helper/pokemonHelpers';
+import { getBackgroundType } from 'helper/pokemonHelpers';
 import styled from 'styled-components';
 import PokeType from 'components/PokeType';